utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/versioning-an-api/connecting-multiple-apis.md

 If there are common components referenced by multiple APIs, you can keep them in separate directories (such as `schemas` or `responses`).
 You can then add the common component files to each API as needed.
 Keep in mind that if you push changes to a component file from one API, other APIs that use the same component will be affected.

 > For OpenAPI 2.0 and 3.0 APIs, when you add definition files to your API, Postman scans for any referenced files and automatically adds them to your API.
-If two root definition files references the same file, that file will be added to both APIs.
+If two root definition files reference the same file, that file will be added to both APIs.
 In this case, changes made in one API may affect the other API.

 ## Separating APIs with branches